Pyroxenium/Basalt2/docs/guides/download.md

 # Download

-Basalt is available in two versions: the dev version, ideal for develpoement and the release version which is meant for production
+Basalt is available in two versions: the dev version, ideal for develpoement and the release version which is meant for production.
+Basalt is also available on [PineStore](https://pinestore.cc/projects/15/basalt)

 ## Downloading Basalt